woahbase/website/docs/images/alpine-mpd.md

 {% include "shields.md" %}

-This [image][155] containerizes the [Music Player Daemon][1] to setup a centralized wifi controlled local music playing service.
+This [image][155] containerizes the [Music Player Daemon][1] to setup a centralized network-controlled local music playing service.
 Compatible with [ALSA][2] but defaults to [PulseAudio][3] server running either on the host machine, or remotely somewhere in the local network.
 Also includes [yMPD][4] for managing music via the